 Get the latest from TODAY

 I can’t remember when I first heard someone gushing over Marie Kondo’s “The Life-Changing Magic of Tidying Up,” but all of a sudden, it seemed like everyone I knew — or sat next to on the subway — was reading this mysterious Japanese organization manual.
+(Now, the cleaning guru even has her own Netflix show!)

 “You have to see my closet,” a friend confided one night, taking me by the hand to show off her suddenly spare shelves.
 “I Kondo-ed everything.”